rewoma19/script-summer/train_driver/train-driver.md

 Linus would be really grateful to you for fixing their mistakes.

 Implement a function **fixListOfWagons** that accepts an array of the id of each wagon.
 It **return**s an **array** where the 2 first elements are repositioned to the end of the **array** so that the locomotive can be in the front.

+## Task 3

+### Add missing values

+Uh-oh. some wagons seem to have gone missing.

+Fortunately, your friend just found another **array** which appears to contain the missing wagon IDs, and would like you to add them into the main wagon ID **array**.
+All they can remember is that the missing values should be placed directly after the designated locomotive.

+Given this new information, write a function called **\*correctListOfWagons** that takes two arrays which have the IDs of each wagon as the arguments.
+The wagon IDs of the second **array** should be added into the first **array** directly after the locomotive (ID 1).

+    eachWagonsID = [1, 5, 20, 7, 4, 8];
+    missingWagons = [3, 17, 6, 15];
+    correctListOfWagons(eachWagonsID, missingWagons);
+    // => [1, 3, 17, 6, 15, 5, 20, 7, 4, 8]